techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-the-audio-conferencing-settings-for-a-user-in-teams.md

 # Manage the Audio Conferencing settings for a user in Microsoft Teams

-As an admin, you can edit Audio Conferencing settings like the provider, default toll or toll-free number, conference ID, or PIN for each user in your organization.
+As an admin, you can edit Audio Conferencing settings for each user in your organization.
 To edit settings for your organization, see [Manage the Audio Conferencing settings for your organization](manage-the-audio-conferencing-settings-for-my-organization-in-teams.md).

 ## Using the Microsoft Teams admin center